liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/06-upgrading-themes/02-upgrading-themes.markdown

 The new media query `@include media-query(null, $breakpoint_tablet -
 1)` replaces the old mixin `@include respond-to(phone, tablet)`.

-The Liferay Theme Generator's `upgrade` Gulp task generates a file `_deprecated_mixins.scss`.
+The Liferay JS Toolkit's Gulp `upgrade` task generates a file `_deprecated_mixins.scss`.
 The file provides deprecated compass mixins that your migrated theme might be using.
 Consider upgrading your use of these mixins.
 Keep the `_deprecated_mixins.scss` file if you're using any of its mixins, but delete